 The Women's Place (TWP) is committed to expanding opportunities for women's growth, leadership and power at the university.
 We have created two leadership programs to promote long-term leadership development for staff and faculty.
-We also assist faculty and staff in attending external leadership programs.
+We also support employees to attend external leadership programs.

 The President and Provost's Leadership Institute (PPLI) focuses on long-term faculty leadership development.
 The primary goals of the institute are to create a pool of potential leaders from groups that traditionally have been underrepresented in key leadership roles and to develop leaders who can create a culture that is supportive of all faculty members.